geon-youn/cheatsheets/README.md

-# cheatsheets
+# Geon's Cheatsheets

-Not cheating, but a cheatsheet repository.
+A repository for my cheatsheets for courses that allow them for midterms and exams.